Home Maps Resources Calendar About

 In 1908, a fifth-order French lens with an adjustable iron stand and duplex lamp replaced the array of lamps and reflectors used in the lantern room, but this improvement was to see little use, as Pelee Island Lighthouse was discontinued after being lit for the last time on June 30, 1909.
 The completion in 1902 of Pelee Passage Lighthouse, midway between Pelee Island and Point Pelee, had greatly reduced the need for Point Pelee Lighthouse.

 Left to deteriorate, the abandoned Pelee Island Lighthouse was all but forgotten when a Relight the Lighthouse Committee was formed to restore and activate the structure.
-In December 1999, the committee received word that it had been awarded a Canadian Federal Grant that would provide the needed additional funding to complete the restoration.
-Architect Nicholas Hill was hired to draw up plans, and the historic lighthouse was restored in time to be rededicated in August 2000.
+Ron Tiessen, curator at the Pelee Island Heritage Centre, applied for a grant to restore the ligthhouse, and in December 1999, received word that the grant had been awarded.
+Architect Nicholas Hill was hired to draw up plans, and Ron Tiessen served as the general manager and contractor for the restoration project.
+The historic lighthouse was restored in time to be rededicated in August 2000.

 Head Keepers: William McCormick (1834 – 1840), Alexander McCormick (1840 – 1849), J. McChaplin (1850), James Cummins (1850 – 1863), William Swetman, Jr. (1863 – 1867), James Cummins (1867 – 1889), James E. Quick (1889 – 1899), John R. Lidwell (1899 – 1909).